How To Get Retail Shoppers To Make Unexpected Purchases In Your Store

 Why?

-Shoppers found no surprise or delight and never saw anything unexpected that made them take notice.
+Because shoppers found no surprise or delight and never saw anything unexpected that made them take notice.

-• Other people were “occasional encounterers”, who stumbled into moments of serendipity now and then.
+- Other people were “occasional encounterers” who stumbled into moments of serendipity now and then.

 While there are those people who only want what they want, non-encounters, they shouldn’t be running retail stores.

-Retail brilliance comes from "surprise and delight", not "efficient and predictable".
+Retail brilliance comes from "surprise and delight," not "efficient and predictable."

-The key to using serendipity to make more retail sales in your brick and mortar store is to show, don’t tell.
+The key to using serendipity to make more retail sales in your brick-and-mortar store is to show, don’t tell.

-I also frequently mixed up the categories in the western wear store so someone looking for one particular thing would view something totally different.
+I also frequently mixed up the categories in the Western wear store so someone looking for one particular thing would view something totally different.

 If you’ve ever been to Las Vegas, I’m sure you’ve seen this chocolate display of Jean Phillipe Patisserie.